Skip to main content

 filed the lawsuit to overturn New York’s Marriage Equality Act

 .
-The group’s Director of Cultural Affairs Matt Barber has called marriage equality “ rebellion against God” and said LGBT youth are more
+The group’s Director of Cultural Affairs Matt Barber has called marriage equality “ rebellion against God(link is external)” and said LGBT youth are more

 likely to commit suicide because they know “